Templarian/WindowsIcons/readme.md

 ## Contact

-Please send icon requests to Austin Andrews (@templarian) on Twitter.
+Please send icon requests to Austin Andrews (@templarian) on Twitter or create a new issue.